Guide

 SourceFree text — where the number came from

-OwnerFree text — who is accountable for this assumption
+OwnerFree text — who is accountable for this input

 NoteFree text — any additional context